 Dear friends and colleagues,

-I have just uploaded three of my CD’s onto You-Tube.
+I have uploaded five of my CD’s onto You-Tube.
 In sharing the music, I begin with two volumes of my beloved J. S. Bach (The Four “Lute Suites”, and some of the Sonatas and Partitas for Violin, all my own adaptations for solo classical guitar).
 Also, my original compositions CD (Paul Vondiziano plays Paul Vondiziano: Four Diverse Works for Guitar).

 The links are as follows: